 Modern eyelid surgery has advanced significantly to allow patients a natural, youthful appearance with improved safety and longevity.
 Which specific eyelid procedure performed, will be based on your individual needs.
 While blepharoplasty is often done alone, it is also routinely combined with either a brow lift in upper eyelid surgery or a midface or facelift in lower eyelid surgery.

 Blepharoplasty can be performed under either local anaesthesia in the comfort of Dr Turner’s rooms or general anaesthesia in a fully accredited hospital with the assistance of a qualified anaesthetist.
 Expect the operation to take one to three hours, and you are discharged the same day.

 Post-operative swelling, discolouration and bruising are expected generally lasting up to two weeks.
 Temporary swelling after eyelid surgery may mean you have trouble seeing for a day or two, with some patients reporting difficulty sleeping and closing their eyes.
 A running suture is used to close the incisions in the eyelids and is removed with minimal discomfort after 5 days.
-Patients should avoid watching TV, reading or straining your eyes for a few days, and keep your head elevated.
+Patients should avoid watching TV, reading or straining their eyes for a few days, and keep their heads elevated.
 Patients are usually able to drive and return to work once they discontinue narcotic pain medication and any discomfort has eased.

 Different Types of Eyelid Surgery

 The trend in modern upper eyelid surgery has become less invasive, with more skin and fat preservation, reducing postoperative hollowness and complications.
 Prior to the procedure, your eyelids will be marked out so that the incisions follow the natural eyelid crease and allow accurate determination of the correct amount of skin to be removed.